cran/install.load/README.md

 # install.load

-R package used to check the local R library(ies) to see if the required package(s) is/are installed or not.
+R package containing 2 functions dealing with installing and loading or simply loading packages.
+The function `install_load` checks the local R library(ies) to see if the required package(s) is/are installed or not.
 If the package(s) is/are not installed, then the package(s) will be installed along with the required dependency(ies).
 This function pulls source or binary packages from the Rstudio-sponsored CRAN mirror and/or the USGS GRAN Repository.
 Lastly, the chosen package(s) is/are loaded.
+The function `load_package` simply loads the provided packages.

 # Installation